jernestmyers/jernestmyers/README.md

 <h1 align="center">welcome, i'm jeremy.</h1>
 <h3 align="center">a self-taught programmer transitioning from math teacher to SWE.</h3>

-- 🔭 i recently built a [photo-tagging game](https://github.com/jernestmyers/photo-tag-game#readme) with react and firebase that is reminiscent of the "where's waldo" puzzles. the app leverages NoSQL cloud storage via firebase's firestore in order to verify target locations and to maintain a leaderboard. learn more about the project specs [here](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/where-s-waldo-a-photo-tagging-app).
+- 🔭 i recently built a [photo tagging game](https://github.com/jernestmyers/photo-tag-game#readme) with react and firebase that is reminiscent of the "where's waldo" puzzles. the app leverages NoSQL cloud storage via firebase's firestore in order to verify target locations and to maintain a leaderboard. learn more about the project specs [here](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/where-s-waldo-a-photo-tagging-app).

 - 🌱 i’m currently in the planning stages of my [next project](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/javascript-final-project). i'm also reviewing the [jest documentation](https://jestjs.io/) in order to better utilize testing during this project.